netsuite-upload-org/netsuite-upload/PUBLISHING.md

 Create a branch, make changes in the branch.

 Update package.json as needed.
-Update the version number and consider updating any dependencies.
+Update the version number manually and consider updating any dependencies.

 Use `npm audit` to check for security vulnerabilies and `npm audit fix` to fix them, then test.